brhoughton/react-food-ordering-app/README.md

-# React Foor Odering App
+# React Food Odering App

 An online ordering app for a local restaurant.